Jorge Soler Preview, Player Props: Marlins vs. Padres

 Padres Pitching Rankings

-- The Padres have a 3.86 team ERA that ranks fifth among all MLB pitching staffs.
+- The Padres have the fifth-ranked team ERA among all MLB pitching staffs (3.85).

-- Padres pitchers combine to allow 140 total home runs at a rate of 1.1 per game (to rank 11th in the league).
+- The right-hander's last appearance was on Saturday against the Arizona Diamondbacks, when he threw six scoreless innings while giving up five hits.

-- The left-hander last pitched on Thursday against the Baltimore Orioles, when he tossed six innings, allowing two earned runs while giving up three hits.
+- The 33-year-old has put up a 3.92 ERA and 9 strikeouts per nine innings across 19 games this season, while giving up a batting average of .264 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.